mandl/Seeed_Platform/readme.md

 ## Step 1.
 Download the latest Arduino IDE

-You need a Arduino IDE that after version 1.6.4, please download one if there's no Arduino IDE in your computer.
+You need a Arduino IDE that version 1.8.2, please download one if there's no Arduino IDE in your computer.

 [![](https://raw.githubusercontent.com/SeeedDocument/Seeeduino_Stalker_V3_1/master/images/Download_IDE.png)](https://www.arduino.cc/en/Main/Software)